How to use Wagn

 See also

-• Checkboxes, radio buttons, and other form elements can be added using Pointer.
+• Checkboxes, radio buttons, and other form elements can be added using Pointers.

 • You can add help text that shows up when nested cards are created or edited.